Free Independence and Unitary Design from Random Matrix Product Unitaries: Approximate Unitary Designs do not Imply Freeness

 \section{Approximate Unitary Designs do not Imply Freeness}

 Here we overview the basics of unitary designs, loosely following Refs.~\cite{low2010pseudorando,Mele_2024}.
 In particular, we will define relevant definitions of unitary designs used in the literature and relations between them.
-Importantly, in order to contextualize our results from the main text, we explain why the commonly used definitions of designs do not imply free independence of higher-order correlations: namely, that twirled higher-order OTOCs [Eq.~\eqref{eq:otoc}] over approximate designs do not necessarily attain the Haar value; cf. Table~\ref{tab:example}.
+Important for the results of this work, we explain why the commonly used definitions of designs do not imply free independence of higher-order correlations: namely, that $2k$-point OTOCs [Eq.~\eqref{eq:otoc}] twirled over approximate designs do not necessarily attain the Haar value; cf. Table~\ref{tab:example}.

 Suppose we wish to approximately generate a $k$-design, such that Eq.~\eqref{eq:deisgn_cond} is satisfied up to some allowable error $\varepsilon$.
 There are inequivalent ways to measure this error, and to understand these (and their connections) we first need to define distance measures on quantum channels.
 The natural class of distance measures between two quantum channels is defined in terms of the superoperator norm of a map $\mc{X}:\mc{H}_A \to \mc{H}_B$, which depends on the matrix norm of the input versus output spaces,